Bioconductor/EuroBioC2022/content/submissions.md

 -->

 ### Poster
-Posters will be presented in in-person format.
+Classical poster printed on paper to be stuck to a wall, approximate size DIN A0.
 <!--
 can be submitted and displayed/presented as plain pdf posters, shiny apps, web pages, ... be creative!
 Posters will be presented in a dedicated remote session.
 -->

 ### Birds-of-a-feather session
 Free-format, organizer-lead interactive discussion session on a topic relevant to the Bioconductor community.